BIGJRA/BIGJRA.github.io/rejuv.md

     -   Solarbeam

 Luckily, because of the field, Groudon will get Poisoned.
-If you can deal just enough damage for it to get knocked out here, you’ll be fine.
+If you can deal just enough damage for it to get knocked out here, you'll be fine.

-You’ll then get the *Magma Stone but* be presented with a choice.
+You'll then get the *Magma Stone but* be presented with a choice.
 It is up to you what to choose: the story will split here a bit.
 Choosing “Keep It” grants (+1 Karma).
 Jump to the section corresponding to your choice.